cycoserve/CycoServe-Admin/README.md

+Here's the complete README.md file in Markdown format for easy copying:

 # CycoServe Admin Theme

 CycoServe is a robust framework built on top of Next.js, designed to streamline the development of full-stack applications.
 With an integrated Python CLI function, CycoServe enables developers to create API endpoints on the fly, enhancing the flexibility and efficiency of their projects.